 Perform theraputty exercises.
 See video below for some examples of putty exercises.

 If one is unable to move the hand or fingers, then exercises should emphasize on stretching the hand and using the other hand to move the fingers of the paralyzed hand.
 When the hand is without movement, one can also practice placing the open hand on an object such as a table or ball and trying to keep it there without the hand falling off or fingers curling up.
 One can attempt to elicit finger and wrist movement by tapping the muscles in the forearm.
 Tapping the back of the forearm will help elicit the fingers and wrist straightening.
 Tapping the other side of the forearm will elicit finger and wrist flexion (or bending).
-With the help of a therapist, one can also try equipment designed to help improve hand function such as the Hand Mentor or Bioness.
+With the help of a therapist, one can also try equipment designed to help improve hand function such as the Motus Hand or Bioness.
 Ask your therapist if these treatments would be appropriate for you.